CodeSpace-Team/approaching-a-project-and-version-control-2.0/02_Introduction to Version Control with Git.md

 - **Fast and Lightweight:** Designed for speed and efficiency.
 - **Widely Used:** It’s the most popular version control tool, supported by platforms like GitHub, GitLab, and Bitbucket.

-**Illustration:**

-_A diagram showing how Git tracks file changes in a local repository and synchronises with a remote repository._

 ## Setting Up Git on Your System

 ### Installing Git